KxSystems/docs/docs/ml/toolkit/utilities/multi_process.md

 ---
-title: Multi-threading – Machine Learning – kdb+ and q documentation
+title: Multi-processing – Machine Learning – kdb+ and q documentation
 description: Documentation for the execution of work across multiple processes via embedPy or q.
 author: Diane O'Donoghue
 date: March 2020
 keywords: machine learning, ml, utilitites, multi-threading, kdb+, q
 ---
-# <i class="fas fa-share-alt"></i> Multiprocess distribution framework
+# <i class="fas fa-share-alt"></i> Multi-process distribution framework

 <i class="fab fa-github"></i>
 [KxSystems/ml](https://github.com/kxsystems/ml/)

-The framework described below is designed to provide a user friendly interface for the execution of both q and Python code across multiple processes.
-This is currently utilized in both the FRESH and cross-validation procedures outlined within this toolkit by default provided the process is located on a defined port and with a specified number of slave processes.
+The framework described below is designed to provide a user-friendly interface for the execution of both q and Python code across multiple processes.
+This is currently utilized in both the FRESH and cross-validation procedures outlined within this toolkit by default, provided the process is located on a defined port and with a specified number of slave processes.

-The following workflow shows how FRESH can be initialized exclusively and not as part of the loading of the entire toolkit.
+The following workflow shows how FRESH can be initialized exclusively, without loading of the entire toolkit.

  - Initialize a q process with four workers on a user-defined central port.